pythonanywhere/flask-tutorials/tutorial-2.md

         username = request.form["username"]
         if username not in all_users:
             return render_template("login_page.html", error=True)
         user = all_users[username]

         if not user.check_password(request.form["password"]):
             return render_template("login_page.html", error=True)

         login_user(user)
         return redirect(url_for('index'))

-So now we check whether a login attempt is for a known user, and if it isn't, we dump them back on the login page with an error.
+So now -- if it's not a "GET" request -- we check whether the login attempt is for a known user, and if it isn't, we dump them back on the login page with an error.
 If it is a real user, we check the password, and if it's wrong, we also error out.
 Finally, if it's a real user, we call Flask-Login's `login_user` function to stash away the fact that they're successfully logged in.